 It started on Wednesday the 17th when I was 40 weeks +4 days pregnant.
-I had a checkup with my wonderful midwife Mandi and we decided to try some castor oil to help labour along; I was 1.5cm dilated and my cervix was very ready.
+I had a checkup with my wonderful midwife Mandi and we decided to try some castor oil to help labour along.
+By then I was 1.5cm dilated and my cervix was very ready.

-I went home at noon and took some castor oil and just tried to kill time getting things ready at home.
+I went home at noon and took some castor oil.
+Then I just tried to kill time getting things ready at home.
 Nothing happened and at 4pm I took a second dose of castor oil as agreed and then waited some more; by 10pm I had given up!